espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Radiant Circuitry.md

 # Radiant Circuitry
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your biological circuitry emits light like a torch, casting bright light in a 20-foot radius (and dim light for the next 20 feet).
-The light shuts off when you take this action again or are knocked [[Unconscious]].
+The light shuts off when you take this action again or are knocked [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Unconscious]].